-Two cases of liver toxicity, resulting in death in one case, have been reported with use of powdered reishi mushroom.
+- Two cases of liver toxicity, resulting in death in one case, have been reported with the use of powdered reishi mushroom.

-A case of one patient who had ingested reishi mushrooms for a long time, who was mistakenly treated for a particular parasite because both can share a similar structure in lab specimens.
+- One patient who ingested reishi mushrooms for a long time was mistakenly treated for a particular parasite because both can share a similar structure in lab specimens.

 For Healthcare Professionals